• Skip to main content

 How much does this recipe make?

-This recipe makes one 16 ounce jar and one 8 ounce jar of jam.
+This recipe makes one 16-ounce jar and one 8-ounce jar of jam.

 More Instant Pot recipes:

-• Instant Pot Yogurt
+• Instant Pot oatmeal in a white bowl.

-• Instant Pot Cranberry Sauce
+Instant Pot Oatmeal

-• Instant Pot Yogurt
+Instant Pot Yogurt

 Also, check out my Instant Pot Guide for Beginners, filled with all the info you need to get started with your new appliance!
 Seeing BURN message on your IP?
 Read my Instant Pot Burn Message post to learn why and how to save your dish.